Best Baby Washcloth

 While these baby washcloths will do their job adequately, there is nothing exceptional about them.
 They are only averagely soft, their durability is not excellent, and they are not especially cute.
 Gerber Washcloths are one of the more affordable options out there, but we included others in our review that cost less, and that we prefer.
 Namely, the OsoCozy Flannel Wipes.
 After the first wash, these cloths tend to curl a lot on two edges, resulting in a burrito cloth when you try to use it in the tub.
 While they are undoubtedly capable and handy to have around for quick cleanups, we think other products offer more advantages at a better price.

 Our lead tester, Abriah Wofford, has been chasing babies around trying to keep them clean for more than ten years as both a nanny and big sister to 5 siblings.
 Playing a significant role in product selection, our founder Juliet Spurrier has had much hands-on experience with a multitude of baby washcloths, using them first with her two children, and then for a variety of household purposes afterward.

-For the washcloths in this review, we carefully examine the range of situations where you would need a washcloth, and consider what features we appreciate most.
+For the washcloths in this review, we carefully examine the range of situations where you would need a washcloth and consider what features we appreciate most.
 We then used each cloth with our 18-month-old tester, Annie.
-After using them in the lab and on real babies during bath and mealtimes, we discovered there are a few common traits between the cloths we keep on reaching for in the stickiest of situations.
+After using them in the lab and on real babies during bath and mealtimes, we discovered a few common traits between the cloths we keep on reaching for in the stickiest of situations.